Category Archives: Interviews with Artists

 “I move elements around on the surface,” she says.
 “It’s all about balance for me—playing one thing off against another.
 My imagery is always moving around.”

-Ellyn soon found herself doing more and more painting, but in a style that echoed her experiences as a printmaker.
-Still, she loves the way the monoprints look and seeks to rediscover those effects in her work.
+Ellyn found herself doing more and more painting, but in a style that echoed her experiences as a printmaker.
+She loves the way the monoprints look and seeks to rediscover those effects in her work.
 “Right now,” she says, “I’m trying to ‘print’ my paintings.
-By that I mean I’m doing them in layers like I did with the monoprints.
+By that, I mean I’m doing them in layers like I did with the monoprints.
 I’m trying to use the whole process I used to use doing my monoprints.”

 Though she paints on both canvas and rigid supports, she often prefers to work on rugged surfaces like Masonite, which can stand up to multiple reworkings of the surface.
-Indeed, she says her method of making a painting remains fairly close to the way she produces monoprints, but with the difference that, since the surface isn’t used to make an impression on paper, the image isn’t done in reverse and is the final statement of the artist’s intentions.
+Indeed, she says her method of making a painting remains fairly close to the way she produces monoprints, but with a difference.
+Since the surface isn’t used to make an impression on paper, it isn’t done in reverse.
+It is the final statement of the artist’s intentions.

 “My backgrounds are often based on analogous colors with offsetting highlights.
 I suppose because of my printmaking background, I just naturally exploit the flatness of the surface plain.
 Analogous color is a useful part of doing that.”

-A painting that is going into her next show features the figures of two girls.
-The pose of these figures, replicated in different sizes, are unusual, and the shadows they cast form a strong compositional element, which are, from a commonsense perspective, impossible and contradictory.
+A painting that will be in her next show features the figures of two girls.
+The pose of these figures, replicated in different sizes, is unusual, and the shadows they cast form a strong compositional element, which are, from a common perspective, impossible and contradictory.
 Such considerations don’t matter to Ellyn.
-She uses all means at her disposal to create a visual world that is at once familiar and ambiguous.
+She uses all means at her disposal to create a visual world that is at once familiar to the viewer and ambiguous.
 “I want to make pictures that cause you to use your imagination.
 I don’t want to nail everything down for the viewer.
 I want them to use their imagination.
 I want my pictures to have a bit of mystery about them.”

 Ellyn Bivin 30x30 Green Leaves Acrylic on canvas